epomatti/aws-systems-manager/README.md

 This project creates maintenance windows configurations.

-Check it out in the SSM console when deployed.`
+Check it out in the SSM console when deployed.

+To know more about the [`No Invocations to Execute`](https://repost.aws/knowledge-center/ssm-no-invocations-automation) message.

+> I solved the issue above by associating targets as opposed to instance IDs to my task.

 ## <img src=".assets/icons/ssm-compliance.png" width=30 /> Compliance